-Emergency Plumbing Services in Dallas
+Emergency Plumbers in Dallas & Plano

 Your plumbing never takes time off.
-You expect to be able to use it at any moment, day or night ― which means that an emergency can occur at any moment, day or night.
+You expect to be able to use it at any moment, day or night ― which means that a plumbing emergency can occur at any moment, day or night.
 When this happens, you need a reliable plumber who can provide you with the emergency plumbing services you need right away.
 If you find yourself having a plumbing emergency after hours, turn to the team at Staggs Plumbing.
 We provide plumbing repairs in the Dallas area, day or night.

-What Is a Plumbing Emergency?
+What Is Considered a Plumbing Emergency?

 If you think it’s an emergency, it probably is.
 More specifically, a plumbing emergency is an issue that could cause significant damage to your home, that’s dangerous to your health, or that leaves you without facilities.
 Whether you have a broken pipe, a broken hot water heater, an overflowing toilet, or clogged drains, rest assured that Staggs Plumbing has you covered 24/7.